Visual Arts Building 117 ~ 260-481-6709

 Admission to B.A.
 Program with a Major in Art and Design

-To earn the B.A., you must fulfill the requirements of Purdue University Fort Wayne (Regulations ) and the College of Visual and Performing Arts (Colleges ).
+- To earn the B.A., you must fulfill the requirements of Purdue University Fort Wayne (Regulations) and the College of Visual and Performing Arts (Colleges).
 Students within the Art and Design B.A. must maintain a minimum 2.0 GPA within the Content Field (see below).
 Students who wish to pursue the B.A.
 Art and Design can declare this major during the admissions process, or inquire within the Department of Art and Design if they wish to change to this major.
-Additionally, students who wish to pursue the following degrees will enter their program as B.A. students, until successful completion of their Foundation Courses, and passing the Second Year Portfolio Review:
+Additionally, students who wish to pursue the B.A.
+Art Education will enter their program as B.A. students, until successful completion of their Foundation Courses, and passing the First Year Portfolio Review.
+Students who wish to pursue the B. F. A. will enter the program as B. A. students, until successful completion of their Foundation Courses, and passing the Second Year Portfolio Review.

 The Bachelor of Arts degree is divided into three parts; 33 credit hours of General Studies, 66 credit hours of Content Field (First Year Foundation Studio (18 CR), Second Year Foundation Studio (18 CR), Advanced Art and Design Studio (18 CR), and Art History (12 CR), also 21 credit hours of General Liberal Arts classes.
 A total of 120 credit hours of study is required for graduation.
 Students in the Department of Art and Design B.A. program must maintain a minimum 2.0 cumulative GPA.